pnt1234/CSE891/schedule-Fall2020.md

 ## Tentative Class Schedule
 ---
  This is the tentative class schedule.
 Instructor reserves the right to modify it.
 Please check back regularly.

- NOTE: Lecture slides have been moved to D2L.

 | Week |    Dates   |    Topics and Reading Materials                |     Deliverables     |
 |------|:-----------|------------------------------------------------|----------------------|